The Pickled Priest Guide to Bruce Springsteen's Worst Lyrics

 "I had skin like leather and the diamond-hard look of a cobra."
 Remember that line from "It's Hard to e Saint in the City" from way back in 1973?
 Well, fast forward about twenty years, and look at our prince of the paupers, our king of the alley, our backstreet gambler, and our pimp's main prophet, now!
 He's obsessed with flowers and bluebirds, the latter being the universal avian symbol for love, sweet love.
 He references the bluebird not once, but twice on Human Touch.
 What the fuck happened to our jacked American stud-muffin?
 In truth, I don't begrudge Bruce's newfound sensitivity—I welcome it.
-But "I Wish I Were Blind," a played-out concept to begin with, is so wussy it's highly unlikely this guy's going to romance anyone, let alone the girl of his dreams.
+But "I Wish I Were Blind," a played-out concept to begin with, is so wince-inducing it's highly unlikely this guy's going to romance anyone, let alone the girl of his dreams.
 Maybe he could take out his trusty ramrod once more for old time's sake?
-In the second song, we find the bluebird soaring high over the treetops, looking for love in the wrong place.
+That might get 'er done.
+In the second song, we find our friendly bluebird soaring high over the treetops, looking for love in the wrong place.
 After that, I'm not sure exactly what's happening, but it isn't love.
-Is this in some bizarre way the sequel to "The River"?
+Is this, in some bizarre way, the sequel to "The River"?
 "I went down to another river, and into that other river we'd dive...."

 Two hundred dollars straight in

 Two-fifty up the ass